Searching in Euclidean Spaces with Predictions: Lower bound

 Consider any search strategy when the $c$-prediction function is selected from $\Lambda$ by an \emph{adversary}.
 It may use that the $c$-prediction is from $\Lambda$.
-In particular, we know beforehand that the target $\target$ is a point of $N$, selected by the adversary.
-We claim that the search path has to visit the interior of all the balls of $\BB$.
-Indeed, while there are two distinct points $\target,\target' \in N$ such that the balls $B(\target,1/c)$ and $B(\target',1/c)$ are not visited by the search path, we have $\lambda_{\target}(p)=\lambda_{\target'}(p)$ for all points $p$ along the path, and therefore the information collected cannot discern whether the target is $\target$ or $\target'$.
-Thus, in the worst case, the search path has to visit all the balls of $\BB$ but one, to identify which point of $N$ is the target, and then still may have to move to that last ball.
+In particular, we know beforehand that the target $\target$ is a point of $B(\origin,1/2 - 1/c)$, selected by the adversary.
+We claim that the search path has to visit all the balls of $\BB$.
+Indeed, while there are two distinct points $\target,\target' \in B(\origin,1/2 - 1/c)$ such that the balls $B(\target,1/c)$ and $B(\target',1/c)$ are not visited by the search path, we have $\lambda_{\target}(p)=\lambda_{\target'}(p)$ for all points $p$ along the path, and therefore the information collected cannot discern whether the target is $\target$ or $\target'$.
+Thus, in the worst case, the search path has to visit all the balls of $\BB$ but one, to identify which point of $B(\origin,1/2 - 1/c)$ is the target, and then still may have to move to that last ball.
 That is, we may assume that in the worst case the adversary chooses $\lambda_{\target}\in \Lambda$ such that $B(\target,1/c)$ is the \emph{last} ball of $\BB$ visited by the search strategy.
-After the searcher deduces at which point of $N$ the target is, they still have to move there.
+After the searcher deduces at which point of $B(\origin,1/2 - 1/c)$ the target is, they still have to move to the target.

-We conclude that the search path has to visit all $|N| \ge (c/8)^d$ balls of $\BB$, and for the last ball it still has to travel $1/c$ to the center.
-Since those balls are pairwise interior disjoint, Lemma~\ref{lem:TSP} implies that the search path has length at least
+We conclude that the search path has to visit all balls of $\BB$, and for the last ball it still has to travel $1/c$ to the center.
+Lemma~\ref{lem:TSP} (with $\delta=1/c$) implies that the search path has length at least

 \end{proof}